hajiskyy/nuxt-portfolio/content/blog/your-next-cms.md

 - **Simplified Workflow**: The Git-based approach eliminates the need for separate CMS configurations and databases, streamlining the development process.
 - **Improved Developer Experience**: Developers can manage content directly within their codebase, fostering a more unified development environment.
-- **Reduced Costs**: The elimination of separate CMS licensing fees and infrastructure costs can lead to significant cost savings for businesses.
+- **Reduced Costs**: Eliminating separate CMS licensing fees and infrastructure costs can lead to significant savings for your business.
-- **Enhanced Content Management**: The user-friendly interface empowers content creators to manage content independently.
 - **Real-time Previews and Collaboration**: Seamless collaboration is facilitated through real-time content previews and user roles.
+- **No more database management**: You keep your data in Git repositories, and Nuxt Studio syncs with it.

 ## Conclusion: A Promising Approach for Modern Applications

 While Nuxt Studio might not be the perfect fit for every project, it presents a strong alternative for developers comfortable with Git and Vue.js.
-Its streamlined workflow, developer-centric approach, and seamless integration with Git version control make it a compelling option for building modern content-rich applications.
+Its streamlined workflow, developer-centric approach, and seamless integration with Git version control.
+I would argue the most powerful feature of it, is how Vue components can be written by a developer to enhance the content experience for editors.
+Nuxt Studio is a compelling option for building modern content-rich applications.

 ::surround
 ::